 - The costs of the actual move, i.e., driving your family, or flying your family and shipping your car.

 - Hotels and meals while on the road.

 Be prepared to sign an offer with a statement that if you leave your position or are let go for cause within the first year or two, you will owe these reimbursed relocation costs back to the employer.

 The Compensation Package

 Most firms will not be offering you a position in an interview.
 They will get together with the people involved and work through the recruiter, in-house, or 3rd party and offer you the position at a later date.

 Should they do offer you a job, write down all of the details and do not try to negotiate anything at this time.

-Thank them for the offer and tell them you will evaluate the terms and get back with them.
-You must receive a summary of their medical, dental, and vision benefits plan offered complete with date of eligibility, plan details, and the costs per pay period for these benefits.
-Same goes with their 401k plan, PTO or paid vacation, and when those benefits become eligible.
+Thank them for the offer and tell them you will evaluate the terms and get back to them.
+You must receive a summary of their medical, dental, and vision benefits plan offered complete with the date of eligibility, plan details, and the costs per pay period for these benefits.
+The same goes with their 401k plan, PTO, or paid vacation, and when those benefits become eligible.